-- GlobalCapacity: The user defined maximum cache size (cluster-wide). - PartitionCount: The number of partitions in the cluster (defaults to 271). - BalancedPartitionSize: The number of elements in a balanced partition state, BalancedPartitionSize := GlobalCapacity / PartitionCount. - Deviation: An approximated standard deviation (tests proofed it to be pretty near), Deviation := sqrt(BalancedPartitionSize).
+- GlobalCapacity: User defined maximum cache size (cluster-wide). - PartitionCount: Number of partitions in the cluster (defaults to 271). - BalancedPartitionSize: Number of elements in a balanced partition state, BalancedPartitionSize := GlobalCapacity / PartitionCount. - Deviation: An approximated standard deviation (tests proofed it to be pretty near), Deviation := sqrt(BalancedPartitionSize).

-12.5.6.4.1 Reference Caches A Reference Cache is typically small and the number of elements to store in the reference caches is normally known prior to creating the cache.
+12.5.7.5.1 Reference Caches A Reference Cache is typically small and the number of elements to store in the reference caches is normally known prior to creating the cache.
 Typical examples of reference caches are lookup tables for abbreviations or the states of a country.
 They tend to have a fixed but small element number and the eviction is an unlikely event and rather undesirable behavior.